samis-dv/docker/README.md

 This repository has several images in it that follows some organization concepts.

-## Image kind
+## Image kinds

-We don't want to force anyone to use only `apache`, even though this is the one directus team supports, we know there are many webservers out there and users should be free to use theirs.
+We don't want to force anyone to use only `apache` and even though this is the one directus team officially supports, we know there are many webservers out there and we should be free to use the ones we like.
 We can also provide more slim versions of images by switching between OS distributions.
-A list of possible (just as an example, it's not necessarily implemented yet):
+A list of possible (just as an example, it's not necessarily implemented):

+- alpine
 - apache
 - nginx
 - caddy